 - Best Vaping Mods: Starter Kits Reviewed

-E-cig mods can seem overwhelming at first as it seems like there is so much to learn, so let’s start by just looking at what a “mod” is.
+E-cig mods can seem overwhelming at first as it seems like there is so much to learn, so let’s start just with the basics for now by looking at what a “mod” actually is.

 The word mod or mods now refers pretty much to any type of electronic cigarette that steps out of the traditional cigalike or ego style into a world of it’s own and could more aptly be called an advanced personal vaporizer or APV.

-Let’s start out with the basics though first by looking at some of the best mod style tanks.
+Let’s start out with the basics first by looking at some of the best vape mod tanks.

 E-Cig Mods -Best Tanks and Atomizers for 2017

 The first step for many is the tank and atomizer.
 I know for myself, I was looking for a tank that could hold a lot more liquid and produce similar results in terms of vapor to what I had seen in that vape shop in Montreal.
 I shopped around for quite a bit, and was recommended over and over the Aspire Nautilus.